altjerue/altjerue.github.io/_pages/cv.md

 # Publications

-**J. M. Rueda-Becerril**, P. Mimica, & M. A. Aloy.
+**J. M. Rueda-Becerril**, P. Mimica & M. A. Aloy.
 On the influence of a hybrid thermal–-non-thermal distribution in the internal shocks model for blazars. *Monthly Notices of the Royal Astronomical Society*, 468:1169–1182, June 2017. doi: [10.1093/mnras/stx476](https://doi.org/10.1093/mnras/stx476).

-**J. M. Rueda-Becerril**, P. Mimica, & M. A. Aloy.
+**J. M. Rueda-Becerril**, P. Mimica & M. A. Aloy.
 The influence of the magnetic field on the spectral properties of blazars. *Monthly Notices of the Royal Astronomical Society*, 438:1856–1869, Feb.
 2014b. doi: [10.1093/mnras/stt2335](https://doi.org/10.1093/mnras/stt2335).

-F. S. Guzmán and **J. M. Rueda-Becerril**.
+F. S. Guzmán & **J. M. Rueda-Becerril**.
 Spherical boson stars as black hole mimickers. *Physical Review D*, 80(8):084023, October 2009. doi: [10.1103/PhysRevD.80.084023](https://doi.org/10.1103/physrevd.80.084023).

 # Interests

 ### High energy physics around black holes

-* Theory and observation of high energy radiation in different scenarios where black holes are involved.
+- Theory and observation of high energy radiation in different scenarios where black holes are involved.
-  * Radiation transport.
+  - Radiation transport.
-  * Radiation source and source region. - Particles acceleration processes.
+  - Radiation source and source region. - Particles acceleration processes.
-* Active galactic nuclei.
+- Active galactic nuclei.
-  * Blazars.
+  - Blazars.
-    * Acceleration processes in the emission region.
+    - Acceleration processes in the emission region.
-    * Location of the emission region.
+    - Location of the emission region.
-    * The spectral effects due to different constituents of the material in the emission region.
+    - The spectral effects due to different constituents of the material in the emission region.
-  * Radio galaxies.
+  - Radio galaxies.
-  * Quasars.
+  - Quasars.
-  * Tidal disruption events.
+  - Tidal disruption events.
-* Microquasars.
+- Microquasars.
-* Gamma-ray bursts.
+- Gamma-ray bursts.

 ### Numerical Astrophysics
-* Numerical solutions to the radiation transport equation with astrophysical applications.
+- Numerical solutions to the radiation transport equation with astrophysical applications.
-* Numerical treatment of the microphysics involved in the emission of high energy radiation.
+- Numerical treatment of the microphysics involved in the emission of high energy radiation.
-* Numerical hydrodynamics and magnetohydrodynamics.
+- Numerical hydrodynamics and magnetohydrodynamics.
-* Performance, stability, convergence and accuracy of numerical codes.
+- Performance, stability, convergence and accuracy of numerical codes.

 ### Computer Sciences
-* Decision-making optimization.
+- Decision-making optimization.
-* Machine learning (supervised and unsupervised).
+- Machine learning (supervised and unsupervised).
-* Neuronal networks.
+- Neuronal networks.
-* Text mining.
+- Text mining.
-* Network analysis.
+- Network analysis.

 # Computer skills